nick-juliano/Data-Structure-Management-and-Algorithm-Development/Python_Style_Uniformity/README.md

 necessary for clean code management.
 The [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) provides a format standard and best-practices rulebook for various actions within the Python language.

-<i>Note: The object of this section will be the yet-to-be-published Python package in development for my current
+<i>Note: The object of this section is [exohammer](https://github.com/nick-juliano/exohammer).
+Successful accomplishment
-research project.
-As such, no demonstrable example will be provided in this section, but will be referenced at a later date.</i>
+of the objectives of <b>Project 2</b> will be determined by the cleanliness, effectiveness, and style conformity of
+<b>exohammer</b>.

 ___
 ## Description